Focus and Scope

 - Do I have to pay to publish in this journal?

-All kinds of data are welcome.
+All kinds of moderate or open access data are welcome.
 We are particularly interested in data that may have reuse potential or which is required to validate your research.
 Many research outputs meet these requirements.
 For example:

 - case study data